NataliaSegura/Macrocomplex-builder/README.md

 As it can be seen in the following graph, the program follows an exponential curve.
 The more atoms/iterations it has to check, the more time it needs to run.

+**graph**

-Due to some aspects of our approach, some "infinite" structures as the microtubule is not modeled as expected.
-This could be possibly due to a random behavior when superposing different chains.
+Another factor that limit our program is that, due to some aspects of our approach, some "infinite" structures as the microtubule is not modeled as expected.
+This is possibly due to a random behavior implemented in the algorithm when adding subunits to the macrocomplex.

-We don't apply any optimization method, so there are no option to optimze our model once it's finished.
+We don't offer an no option to optimze our model once it's finished.

 ## Next Steps

-* It would be a good point to improve the approach in order build the correct shape of the microtubul.
+It would be a good point to modify the algorithm approach which could improve the correct shape of the microtubul, as well as other non limit structures.
+We think that a way to do it could be to fisrt itearte the program by chain interactions as it does, but and, at a certain time force it to start again, but adding those interactions that had not been added yet.

 ## FAQS

+**Do I need PyMOL to launch and use the GUI?**
+<p><b>Answer:</b>No, it is not necessary, but it is advisable to install <a href="https://pymol.org/2/">PyMOL</a> in order to see the whole macrocomplex/es once they have been done.</p>